zivrefaeli/pingo/README.md

 go run main.go
 ```

-Or you can build it and then execute:
+Or you can build and execute it:

 ```bash
 go build